mrv777/ArdorPi/README.md

 ### Instructions
 Download here: [Prebuild Image](https://ardor.tools/ardor-raspbian-lite.zip)
 Flash using [Etcher](https://www.balena.io/etcher/)
-Boot Pi and you should be able to access the dashboard with http://{{IP OF PI}}
+Boot Pi and you should be able to access the dashboard with http://{{IP of RaspberryPi}}

 #### Login
 Username: ardor